lijandrew/webref/README.md

 ## Changelog

+- add image at cursor world position on drop. for other methods (file browser, paste), insert at center of viewport.
+- center image on point of upload
 - make scroll zoom relative to mouse position (added anvanka/panzoom)
 - Added app architecture explanation markdown file
 - infinite canvas, pan, and zoom! turns out Rnds play well even when moved outside bounds of parent. achieved by simply putting canvas contents in a transform wrapper and applying translate and scale to the wrapper.